HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 # Future Plan

 ## Picture Send/Receive
-We are still working on the
+We are still working on the picture send and receive.

 # Evaluation